djhaskin987/degasolv/docs/command-reference.rst

 |                              | to ``2.0``) OR (with version newer than      |
 |                              | ``3.5`` but not equal to ``3.8``)            |
 +------------------------------+----------------------------------------------+

+.. note:: To make debugging easier, try to keep things as simple as possible.
+Try not to make requirement strings very long.
+When using the ``inclusive`` or ``priority`` `conflict strategies`_, it is recommended to specify exact package names and versions, like this:
+   ``pkgname==1.0.0``.
+The simpler the requirement string, the easier it will be to untangle any untoward dependency problems.

 Negative alternatives are requirements that all packages with a particular id and matching a particular version spec must be absent from the list of packages